The Ultimate Guide to Watering Your Fiddle Leaf Fig Plant

 Should You Feed Your Fiddle Leaf Fig?

 During the growing season (spring and summer) your plant will be putting a lot of resources towards growing new branches and leaves.
 To support a healthy plant, it’s critical to provide proper nutrition.
 Use a diluted liquid fertilizer each time you water (every week) in the spring and summer and every other time you water in the fall.
 Do not fertilize in winter while your plant is dormant and not growing.
-Try a liquid house plant fertilizer or Fiddle Leaf Fig Plant Food for best results.
+Try a liquid house plant fertilizer or the Fiddle Leaf Fig Plant Food for best results.

 Fiddle Leaf Fig Plant Food is specially formulated to provide the optimal nutrition for your plant and comes with instructions for how to properly feed your plant.
 Order your one year supply of Fiddle Leaf Fig Plant Food online today.